Don’t Miss These Tips for May

 - Use the hose on the gentle or mist spray nozzle setting to sprinkle your plants several times a day for added moisture and insect control.

 - Do not prune the leaves.
 The leaves help shade the canes and hold moisture.
 Deadhead if you like, but the spent flowers add a touch of shade too!

 - You might use a shade cloth during the worst heat of the day.
 The fabric keeps the sun off, the heat down, and the humidity up.

 In September, return to your regular amount of fertilizer and continue applying these nutrients until November.

 Once the monsoon rains begin, your roses will respond to nature’s rain and humidity.

-But September is a long ways off.
-Be mindful of your garden.
-Enjoy it in the early hours of the morning and again as the sun goes down.
+But September is a long way off.
+So be mindful of your garden.
+Enjoy it in the early morning hours and again as the sun goes down.

 Thanks for reading!
 Happy Potting!